honeycombio/refinery/config.md

 ## Redis Peer Management

-`RedisPeerManagement` `RedisPeerManagement` controls how the Refinery cluster communicates between peers when using Redis.
+`RedisPeerManagement` controls how the Refinery cluster communicates between peers when using Redis.
 Only applies when `PeerManagement.Type` is "redis".

 ### `Host`